tederer/octowatch-videoservice/README.md

 ### Compiling the Video Service

-The following commands can be used to compile the video service:
+The following commands can be used to compile the Video Service:

 ```bash
 cd